yixin-zhu/BookmarkEditor/README.md

 # BookmarkEditor
-Please read lab.pdf for detail.
+Please read lab.pdf for detail (in Chinese).